Companies must adapt their conditions of sale without delay

 Cabinet PC Lawyers

 More few entrepreneurs are still aware of this new obligation, note the lawyers.
 “Big companies often have a legal department that deals with it, but small businesses seem in no rush to adapt“, emphasizes Arne Parmentier, of the firm PC Advocaten.
-“Many business leaders are still too little aware of what the new rules mean for them and what they could mean for their customers.
+“Many business leaders are still too little aware of what the new rules mean for them and what they might mean for their customers.

 “It is almost certain, indeed, that everyone is not ready yet”, confirms Gerrit Budts, spokesman for the organization of independents Unizo.
 “The transition period to adapt to the new legislation was extremely short (four months).
-In addition, September 1 is just after the holiday period.”
+In addition, September 1 is just following the holiday period.”
 And the government has hardly communicated on the new legislation, deplores Unizo.
 “As if the small entrepreneur was also a lawyer”, quips the employers’ federation.

 However, companies would be well advised to proceed without delay with all these administrative adaptations.
 “Failing this, companies will not be able to demand late payment interest or take other recovery steps.“, warns the organization of independents.
 Companies even risk controls and sanctions from the economic inspection.